chiffa/BioFlow/dev_log.rst

 <node weights/context forwarding>

- - TODO: [REFACTOR] The policy for the building of a laplacian relies on neo4j crawl (2 steps) and the matrix build:
+ - DONE: [REFACTOR] The policy for the building of a laplacian relies on neo4j crawl (2 steps) and the matrix build:
     - neo4j crawl
         - A rule/routine to retrieve the seeds of the expansion